 What can I say?
 Old habits die hard.
+The back of my arm is apparently a pertinent extension of my paper planner. |

 I used to use my hand.
 It was always covered with notes.
 Someone told me it was low class to do that and bought me a little paper notebook.
 I never did get the hang of it.
 I forgot all kinds of things.
 I need to get back to left hand scratch pad for notes technique; works much better for me. --Archduke Griffith.